Electron-Store/electron-app-store/README.md

 ## Contributing

 Drop your pull requests.
-Am all for It.
+We are all for It.
 Lets have fun in building this project.
-Join us on Discord here https://discord.gg/Vym5WyaQBf or on telegram here https://t.me/joinchat/nQ4nckbe-dM3ZDVk
+Join us on Discord here https://discord.gg/Vym5WyaQBf
+or on telegram here https://t.me/joinchat/nQ4nckbe-dM3ZDVk

 ## Why build this ?
 I love checking out new apps.
 So occasionally I visit  this page https://electronjs.org/apps to find out about new stuff.
 After some time I just wished the website was an appstore and was like "Maybe I can convert to an store.
 Easy peezy, right?".
 And then after months of postponing this side project I decided to take a brake from building [FLB Music](https://github.com/Patrick-web/FLB-Music-Player-Official) and make it.
-And also because I love electronjs.
+And also because I love Electron.js.